Airport Workers Fear They're Unprotected From The Coronavirus

 "You know, I have to pay my bills," she said.
 "I have to pay my rent."

-As with many hourly workers, Stephens lacks health insurance.
+Stephens lacks health insurance.
 For now, she continues to work at the airport and hopes she doesn't get sick.

 But she has no doubt where the virus is headed.